-$$F{\mathbb{P}}(s,t) = h/(2\ 0.389\pi)(i+\rho)Exp(B/2t) \tag{11}$$
+$$F{\mathbb{P}}(s,t) = h/(2\ 0.389\pi)(i+\rho)Exp(B/2t)$$ (11)

-As was made in a recent work 10, we will made the fit in different regions of t.
+As was made in a recent work [12], we will made the fit in the different regions of t.
 Our results are given in Table 1.
-Table 1 and the following tables show the sizes of $\sum \chi^2$ and the integrated probability - p - value (the area under χ^2 probability density function (pdf) to the right of the minimum χ^2 value (see, for example, 56).
 The maximum width of the examined region leads to the non-small $\sum \chi_i^2$.
 It is shown that a simple exponential form is not sufficient for our analysis.
-Of course, when we come to a small region of t, the description is improving more and more.
+Of course, when we come to the small region of t, the description is improving more and more.
 It is to be noted that the size of the slope has small variation with decreasing t.
-In our analysis, the slope size is somewhat less than was determined by the TOTEM group 1 and by the Protvino group 10.
-This may be the result of the slope determined by the Born scattering amplitude that is further changed by the eikonalization procedure.
+In our analysis, the slope size is somewhat some less than was determined by the TOTEM group [1] and by the Protvino group [12].
+This may be the result of the slope determined by the Born scattering amplitude that is in further changed by the eikonalization procedure.
 However, we are interested in the possibility of the contribution of an additional rapidly decreasing term of the scattering amplitude.

-Let us add an additional term in the form
+Let us add an additional term in form